AleX77NP/Netflix-Clone/README.md

 * Service Registry, Cloud Gateway, Hystrix Dashboard (Spring Cloud)
 * Zipkin

-Backend runs on Docker-compose setup, with 2 additional databases - MongoDb (User Service) and PostgresSql (Payment service) It also uses Rabbitmq for internal communication between User and Payment services.
+Backend runs on Docker-compose setup, with 2 additional databases - MongoDb (User Service) and PostgresSql (Payment Service) It also uses Rabbitmq for internal communication between User and Payment services.

 # How to run in